Rummy-nose tetra: Reproduction

-The species is not noted as a particularly egregious egg eater (unlike, for example, the lemon tetra—see that article for notes on egg-eating behaviour in characins) but it is still advisable to remove the parents once spawning is completed.
+The species is not noted as a particularly egregious egg eater (unlike, for example, the lemon tetra) but it is still advisable to remove the parents once spawning is completed.
 At this stage, antifungal agents to protect the eggs should be added, and indeed are vital in the case of this difficult, sensitive species.

 Once spawning is completed, it is advisable to keep the aquarium under dim lighting conditions until the eggs have hatched and the fry are free-swimming.
 While rummy-nose tetras do not need their eggs to be kept in total darkness as is the case for neon and cardinal tetras, the eggs are known to exhibit some degree of photosensitivity, and subdued lighting is highly advisable during egg development in the breeding aquarium.